Rick712/wafs/README.md

 ## Getting started

-To started the local server, run the following command in the terminal
+To start the local server, run the following command in the terminal

 `parcel index.html`